1. What are active managed funds?

 1. How do I update my contact details (i.e., change of address)?

-A change of details form is available for download on the Forms, Policies and Notices page.
+A change of details form is available for download here.
 Please complete this form to update your records with us, including your contact details, distribution election, tax status and bank account details.
-Once complete and signed, the form can be scanned and emailed to SSGA.firstname.lastname@example.org
+Once complete and signed, the form can be scanned and emailed to SSGA.email@example.com

 2. Where can I get the latest information on the SSGA Fund I invested in?

-Existing clients with queries relating to their investment’s unit registry can login via the My Investment link, or the homepage, or here.
+Existing clients with queries relating to their investment’s unit registry can login via the My Funds Investment link available on ssga.com .

 3. How do I register for Online Access?